andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

     new PublishedCustomer(queue,
         new LoggedCustomer(log,
             new CachedCustomer(cache,
-                new StoredCustomer(baseCustomer, repository)
+                new PersistentCustomer(baseCustomer, repository)
             )
         )
     )
 );

 // Admin tool: Skip validation
-Customer admin = new PublishedCustomer(
+Customer admin = new PublishedCustomer(queue,
     new LoggedCustomer(log,
-        new StoredCustomer(baseCustomer, repository)
+        new PersistentCustomer(baseCustomer, repository)
     )
 );

 // Testing: Minimal
 Customer test = new ValidCustomer(
-    new StoredCustomer(baseCustomer, repository)
+    new PersistentCustomer(baseCustomer, repository)
 );
 ```